bigmistqke/pianissimo/README.md

 - [ ] load from midi
 - [ ] `WebMidi`
 - [ ] different color schemes
+- [ ] desktop mode/mobile mode
+  - we develop mobile-first since it's trickier to pull of right
 - [ ] record jam to a new sequence
   - it's fun to let a loop play and play around with it (mute parts, extend notes, ...)
   - it would be cool to be able to record all these jams into a new sequence